resourceguru/api-docs/endpoints/webhooks.md

-id | integer | Unique identifier for a Webhook. name | string | Name of a Webhook. payload_url | string | Payload endpoint for the Webhook. account_ud | integer | The id of the account to which the Webhook belongs to. user_id | integer | The id of the user who created the Webhook. events | array | The events for the payloads to be sent to the Webhook payload url. created_at | timestamp | Created date and time in ISO 8601.
+id | integer | Unique identifier for a Webhook. name | string | Name of a Webhook. payload_url | string | Payload endpoint for the Webhook. account_id | integer | The id of the account to which the Webhook belongs to. user_id | integer | The id of the user who created the Webhook. events | array | The events for the payloads to be sent to the Webhook payload url. created_at | timestamp | Created date and time in ISO 8601.